-Is it better to use a GPS app or keep a written record.
+Is it better to use a GPS app or keep a hand written record?

 I think either one can be good.
 There are benefits to both and I personally do both.

-A written record with Odometer readings is my primary means of tracking.
+A written record with Odometer readings is the primary way I track.